whitjord/subnotes/README.md

 #### *notebook*

 A *notebook* is just a root level *subtopic*.
-It typically contains notes, flashcards, and other subtopics that share a common Theme.
+It typically contains notecards, flashcards, and other subtopics that share a common Theme.

 #### *library*